Dalton Gang: Grat's trial

-Ceres Robbery
+Ceres robbery

 Grat was taken back to jail to await his sentence.
 While in jail, a train robbery occurred near Ceres, on September 3, 1891, but was unsuccessful with no money being taken.
 The only evidence found at the robbery was a coat made from a tailor from Visalia.
 Kay suspected that this was probably the work of some suspects he had from Visalia, but the railroad detectives demanded the arrest of the remaining Dalton brothers.
 Kay telegraphed his deputy George Witty and told him to check on Bill Dalton and to immediately notify him when he was found.
 Kay checked on his Visalia suspects, who at the time were running a livery stable in Modesto, and was convinced they were not involved with the Ceres robbery.
 He then went to Fresno to check on Lit and Cole Dalton, and was convinced of the same.

 When Kay returned to Visalia, he immediately went with detective Smith to the tailor of the coat found at the Ceres robbery.
-The tailor remembered the coat, but he couldn't remember who had bought it, only that some girl had picked it up once it was clean.
+The tailor remembered the coat, but he could not remember who had bought it, only that some girl had picked it up once it was clean.
 After Kay finished talking to the cleaner, Deputy George Witty reported to him that telegrams from the coast said Bill was not in Paso Robles or Estrella.
 Neither was he in Merced or Livingston.
 Witty did have a clue from another deputy that two strange men had been seen hanging around after dark on the open plain near Traver and at the abandoned Overland Stage station at Cross Creek.
 Kay suspected that Bob and Emmett might be back in California to free Grat from jail, and took Deputy Witty with him to the Cross Creek station in his buggy.

 Late in the afternoon, Kay and Witty were about four hundred yards from the station when they saw two men crouching as they crossed the road from the old stage barn to the station.
 Kay's buggy was directly facing the setting sun, so they could not tell who the men were.
 The road curved behind some willow trees, and Kay told Witty to drive past the house, passing close to the door, and then to drive back.
 With his revolver in hand, Kay dropped to the ground as they passed the door and slowly entered the station.
 Maggie Rucker, the woman who once ran the Cross Creek Overland station, was sitting with another girl alone in the front room, silently making dresses.
-Kay asked Rucker if there was anyone else around and she replied that there wasn't.
+Kay asked Rucker if there was anyone else around and she replied that there was not.
 Right as she said this, Kay heard someone rush across the floor of an adjoining room and through the crack in the door he could see a man taking position at the window.